2025 Guide to AMCAS Work & Activities

 Completed vs. Anticipated Experiences

-During the 2022/23 application cycle, the AMCAS Work & Activities section added a differentiation between “completed hours” and “anticipated hours.”
-Since then, you may include experiences with a start date before your application and an end date after your application.
+You may include experiences with a start date before your application and an end date after your application.

 To enter an anticipated experience, start an entry as normal with placeholder dates and zero (0) hours under the “Completed Hours” section.
-Then, select “Yes” to answer the question “Do you anticipate completing any hours for this experience in the future?”
+Then, select “Yes” to answer the question, “Do you anticipate completing any hours for this experience in the future?”

-You’ll be able to enter an anticipated start and end date and the number of anticipated hours it will include.
+You’ll be able to enter an anticipated start and end date and the anticipated number of hours it will include.
 Keep in mind that the anticipated end date must be no later than August of the year you would matriculate into a medical program.

 When describing an anticipated experience, write how you plan to contribute, what attractive qualities you expect to exhibit, and how you expect to grow as a person or medical professional.